Playground Planning

 2. Disregarding age-appropriate play and zoning

 Jumping to choose products based on looks and what one recognises can also lead to poor playgrounds.
-The result may be an empty playground in which very few children play.
-For example, the playground does not stimulate the play that motivates the targeted age group.
+The result may be an empty playground in which very few children play because children are not stimulated by the chosen units.

 Alternatively, the playground is not divided into zones in which the younger children can play quietly and with a sense of security without older children present, as this age group's play – is often louder.
 The rules of thumb for catering to the desired age groups and dividing the playground into zones see the sections above.